Ghosts of Goldfield

 Ghosts of Goldfield is a 2007 American supernatural horror film directed by Ed Winfield.
 This film music composed by Steve Yeaman.
 The film stars Kellan Lutz, Marnette Patterson, Mandy Amano, Scott Whyte, Chuck Zito and Ashly Margaret Rae in the lead roles.
+The film was originally intended to be a fourth installment of the Urban Legend film series, serving as a standalone sequel to Urban Legends: Bloody Mary (2005), however the title was abandoned due to licensing issues.

 Plot

 A group of five led by Julie set up their filming equipment in the hotel of the derelict town of Goldfield, hoping to capture footage of the ghost of Elisabeth Walker, a maid tortured and killed in room 109.
 Troubled by visions, Julie discovers that a necklace, handed down to her from her grandmother, is somehow connecting her to this tragedy.